addalachaithanya/Budgeting-Tool-V1/README.md

 # Budgeting-Tool-V1
-Software Tool to track your monthly expenses and provide insights as to what are you doing and spending based on categories
+Software Tool to track your monthly expenses and provide insights as to what are you doing and spending based on categories Install openpyl and glob packages in python using PIP